ieeeditu/registration-form/README.md

 A step by step series of examples that tell you how to get a development env running

-Step 1: Clone to the repo.
+Step 1: Clone the repo.
 Visit [GitHub Guides](https://help.github.com/articles/cloning-a-repository/) to know how to clone the repository

 Step 2: Move a folder to htdocs or www folder of your Server